Heart Like a Wheel: Critical reception

-Heart Like a Wheel became Ronstadt's first album to hit the top spot on the Billboard Top 200 album chart and spent four weeks at number 1 on the Billboard Country Album chart in early 1975.
-"You're No Good," the first single release from the record company, reached number 1 on Billboard's Hot 100.
-A cover of The Everly Brothers' "When Will I Be Loved" spent two weeks at number 2 on the Hot 100 in June 1975 and reached number 1 on the Cash Box Pop singles chart and on the Hot Country Songs chart.
-Buddy Holly & the Crickets song, "It Doesn't Matter Anymore", also appeared on the Pop, Adult Contemporary and Country charts.
+Heart Like a Wheel became Ronstadt's first album to hit the top spot on the Billboard Top 200 album chart and spent four weeks at number 1 on the Billboard Country Albums chart in early 1975.
+"You're No Good", the first single release from the record company, reached number 1 on the Billboard Hot 100.
+A cover of the Everly Brothers' "When Will I Be Loved" spent two weeks at number 2 on the Hot 100 in June 1975 and reached number 1 on the Cash Box Pop singles chart and on the Hot Country Songs chart.
+Buddy Holly & the Crickets' song "It Doesn't Matter Anymore", also appeared on the Pop, Adult Contemporary and Country charts.

 Stephen Holden's 1975 review Rolling Stone described the title track as "a masterpiece of writing and arrangement" and lauded the album's expansive repertoire, production and song selection.
-The album's cover of Hank Williams's "I Can't Help It (If I'm Still in Love with You)," peaked at number 2 on Billboards Hot Country Songs chart.
+The album's cover of Hank Williams's "I Can't Help It (If I'm Still in Love with You)" peaked at number 2 on Billboards Hot Country Songs chart.

 Heart Like a Wheel spent 51 weeks on the album chart.

 Retrospective reviews of Heart Like a Wheel widely regard it as a high-point in Ronstadt's oeuvre.
 In his review for AllMusic, Stephen Thomas Erlewine described it as "a landmark of '70s mainstream pop/rock."
 John Lingan claimed in his review for Pitchfork that "[Ronstadt] had one power, but it was a superpower.
-Viewed from one angle, Linda Ronstadt’s career is the story of a woman gradually recognizing the power of her own voice.
+Viewed from one angle, Linda Ronstadt's career is the story of a woman gradually recognizing the power of her own voice.
 She had the tone early, but you can hear her control improve in each successive album.
 Her breaths sound more natural, her vibrato becomes more pronounced.
-By Heart Like a Wheel, she’d mastered it."
+By 'Heart Like a Wheel', she’d mastered it."

 In 1976, the album earned Ronstadt four nominations at the Grammy Awards.
-She won Best Country Vocal Performance, Female for the track, "I Can't Help It If I'm Still In Love with You".
-She was also nominated for Album Of The Year and Best Pop Vocal Performance, Female.
+She won Best Country Vocal Performance, Female for the track "I Can't Help It If I'm Still in Love with You".
+She was also nominated for Album of the Year and Best Pop Vocal Performance, Female.
 Producer Peter Asher was among the nominees for Producer of the Year.

-The album was ranked No. 490 on the September 22, 2020 edition of Rolling Stone's 500 Greatest Albums of All Time.
+The album was ranked No. 490 on the September 22, 2020 edition of Rolling Stones 500 Greatest Albums of All Time.

 Heart Like a Wheel was selected for preservation in the National Recording Registry in 2013 for being "culturally, historically, or aesthetically important."

 In 2018, Heart Like a Wheel was inducted into the Grammy Hall of Fame.